quixotic-mods/quix-murder/README.md

 Events mod for Crusader Kings 3 by Paradox Interactive.
 Will add dozens of new murder events focused on immersion, roleplaying, and flavor, while not affecting overall game tone or balance.

+## Compatibility
+This mod is NOT compatible with other murder scheme event mods.
+Technically speaking, I am overwriting murder_on_actions.txt because this is the only way I can figure out to insert the custom events into schemes.
+If you know a better way, please let me know.
+Mod authors, I would be happy to release a patch for your mod and give you everything you need to release one for mine, hit me up.

 ## Installation
 Put in your CK3 Mods Folder (found in Paradox \ Documents)